-C. B.M.S. - Revision & Modification of Syllabus

-Dr. S. Johnson Premkumar the coordinator said that the BMS course was converted into two years programme from the last academic year 2021-22 and no revision is required.

-D. B.P.E.S. - Revision & Modification of Syllabus

-Dr. Abraham Davidson, coordinator presented the required changes for B.P.E.S course of study
+- C. B.M.S.
+Revision & Modification of Syllabus: The BMS course was converted into two years programme from the last academic year 2021-22 and no revision is required. - D. B.P.E.S.
+Revision & Modification of Syllabus: In the B.P.E.S course of study it was suggested to shift Annual Leadership Training camp from Semester IV to Semester VI

-Suggestions were placed to shift

-Annual Leadership Training camp from Semester IV to Semester VI

-Practical

-Marks to be awarded for Intramural activities in each semester.
+Practical: Marks to be awarded for Intramural activities in each semester.
 Practical Specialization (Shift 5.00- 6.00pm) marks should be awarded in each semester.

-Semester I - Calisthenics and Drill & Marching can be interchanged

-Semester V & VI Semester Hockey and Cricket can be Interchanged
+Semester I - Calisthenics and Drill & Marching can be interchanged Semester V & VI Semester Hockey and Cricket can be Inter changed